firepear/homefarm/docs/control_install.md

 Now we need to set up some things on the controller.
 Later on a partial Arch repository will be created so that all compute nodes can pull from a local source.
 For that to happen, we need to create an Arch mirrorlist.
 Arch linux has a tool that will do this for you.
-On a machine with a
+On a machine with a browser:
-browser:

 1. Go to [https://www.archlinux.org/mirrorlist/](https://www.archlinux.org/mirrorlist/)
 1. Generate a custom userlist for your location (use defaults unless you know you need something specific)
 1. Copy the URL from your browser

-In the controller container:
+And in the controller container:

-1. Run `mkdir ./srv/homefarm && curl -o ./srv/mirrorlist '[MIRRORLIST_URL]'`
+1. Run `mkdir ./srv/homefarm && curl -o ./srv/homefarm/mirrorlist
+   '[MIRRORLIST_URL]'`
-1. Edit `mirrorlist` to uncomment the hosts you want to use as mirrors (`vi` and `mg` are available).
+1. Edit `./srv/homefarm/mirrorlist` to uncomment the hosts you want to use as mirrors (`vi` and `mg` are available).

 Now complete setup of the controller by initializing its environment:

-`farmctl init`
+`'farmctl init'`

 This is mostly automatic, but it will ask you for the IP address of the host which is running the container.